andrewjtdunn/andrewjtdunn/README.md

 I'm a graduate student in UChicago's [Computational Analysis and Public Policy](https://harris.uchicago.edu/academics/degrees/ms-computational-analysis-public-policy-mscapp) program.
 I have a passion for data science and experience in the consulting, financial services, and nonprofit sectors.

-I'm currently working as a Data Science Intern at [UChicago's Crime Lab](https://urbanlabs.uchicago.edu/labs/crime), where I'm supporting the evaluation of randomized controlled trials by using natural language processing on video data.
-Previously, I led the Data Team at [Financial Health Network](https://finhealthnetwork.org/team/andrew-dunn/) as a Senior Manager.
+I previously worked as a Data Science Research Assistant at [UChicago's Crime Lab](https://urbanlabs.uchicago.edu/labs/crime), where I supported the evaluation of randomized controlled trials by using natural language processing on video data.
+Before that, I led the Data Team at [Financial Health Network](https://finhealthnetwork.org/team/andrew-dunn/) as a Senior Manager.

 My coursework at UChicago focuses on using Python, R, and SQL for applied data science.
 You can see a few of my projects at the links below: